usnistgov/OSCAL/source/includes/schema/_catalogXML.md

 * `<title>` (optional)
 * [`<param>`](#code-lt-param-gt-code-element), [`<link>`](#code-lt-link-gt-code-element), [`<prop>`](#code-lt-prop-gt-code-element), `<part>`, `<p>`, `<ul>`, `<ol>`, and/or `<pre>` (zero or more of each)

 > The examples show the use of the ``<part>`` element with five different classes specified: statement, guidance, objective, assessment, and objects.
 TBD: explain what those five classes mean.
-The examples also shows that a ``<part>`` can have a ``@class`` attribute.
-TBD: the text above does not list that attribute as an option.
+The examples also show that a ``<part>`` can have a ``@class`` attribute.
+TBD: the text above does not list that attribute is an option.

 ```xml
 <part class="statement">